 Filled with doubt, I glanced back in my rearview mirror.
 It could have been my paranoid imagination, but the rider seemed to be acting a bit sketchy.
 My Spidey Sense was tingling strongly and ignoring it in the past has gotten me in trouble (a la the Crips carjacking incident back in college).
 What if she was scamming me for a free ride?
 I worried about what to do if the phone rang again.

 Up until that moment, I’d been using circumstantial evidence to make an assumption.
-But after Hector’s pimp-like call, I was pretty sure I had a prostitute in my car.
+But after Oscar’s pimp-like call, I was pretty sure I had a prostitute in my car.

 Maybe I was wrong because I often am, but I didn’t think so.

 To break the tension, I resumed talking about my brother and all the problems he had experienced growing up gay in a Catholic family, where you guarded your secrets like the Soviet KGB was after you.

 My passenger relaxed and told me she understood all about that and then hesitantly, she confessed that was transgender.
 I didn’t bat an eye and carried on with the conversation.
 She relaxed and said that at one time she too had had a bad drug problem and been through rehab.
 I had a ton of questions, but I didn’t want to be rude, and so I let the conversation take its natural course.